christian0101/JavaAdvancedMinMax/README.md

 # AdvancedMinMax
 Advanced min/max methods for java.
+Find min/max for n elements in Java.

-Improved Math.min and Math.max from standard java library.
+Improved Math.min and Math.max from the standard Java library.
 This class implements advanced min/max methods that allow an arbitrary number of arguments.

 ## Usage example